Developing A New Sound

 Try recording at higher sampling frequencies, e.g. 96KHz.
 I like doing this then reinterpreting that audio to 44.1KHz to see how it sounds slowed down or reversed.
 This draws out the natural reverb of the room to twice its normal length, and sounds amazing.

 Another tip is, create a bank of sounds you could draw upon whenever the urge to make music appears, so you can just jump straight in.
 I spent a while playing around with (usually free) soft synths, trying to find sounds that really appealed to me.
-I found a great sample pack of a Toy Piano that someone captured, which you can download for free here.
+I found a great sample pack of a Toy Piano that someone captured.
 I’ve since bought a Vilac toy piano which I’m going to mic up and record, or play in my live sets, using my SM58 mic.

 It’s a good idea to spend time playing around with different sounds, to find out what appeals to you.
 In the past I’ve used different drum banks and instruments on every track – resulting in tracks that lack cohesion when grouped together for a release.
 Think about the producers you like, what is that gives them their signature sound?
 What gives you yours?

 Think about how the technology or kit you use dictates the sounds you make.
 It’s good to be aware of how you can use it in a different way than originally intended, to get a different sound.

 I realised that working within a DAW such as Ableton Live imposed subtle restraints upon me.
 Things like fixed tempos, quantization, grids etc. These are all put in place to make your life as a producer much easier, but be aware that they can limit you.
 I wanted to make music that was more akin to a live band, who may speed up for a chorus, or leave longer dramatic pauses on breaks.
 To get around this I approached my DAW as a multi-track tape recorder.